RenderToolbox/VirtualScenesEngine/README.md

 Use MipInputParser to access prefs instead of getpref().
 This way prefs can always be overridden on the call stack, without messing up global Matlab state.

-Ignore most current Collada asset metadata in favor of scene struct.
-Also, TODO, clean up the assets!
+Ignore most current Collada model metadata in favor of scene struct.
+Also, TODO, clean up those assets!

-Save VirtualScene asset struct a recipe resource mat file.
+Save VirtualScene mexximp struct as recipe resource mat file.
 Support mat files for parent scenes in rtbMakeSceneFiles().

 ## Questions to Self